Srish0218/AudioTranscriptAnalyzer/README.md

 - [Hugging Face](https://huggingface.co/) for the Wav2Vec2 models.
 - [Pyannote](https://github.com/pyannote/pyannote-audio) for the speaker diarization pipeline.
 - [SpaCy](https://spacy.io/) for the natural language processing toolkit.

----

-Feel free to customize this template to better fit your project's specifics and your personal preferences.